 I love the cover of this book and it perfectly summed up the contents.
-It was a free download and as it was classed as a short read, I gave it a go.
+It was a free download and as it was classed as a short read, It was perfect for me.

-I’m glad I did as Adam Mitchell is a crime noir writer, and when you delve into one of his books, you never know what to expect.
-This books transports you back to the 30s or 40s and I couldn’t wait to see where it led.
+Adam Mitchell writes great crime noir writer, and when you delve into one of his books, you never know what to expect.
+This book transported me back to the nineteen thirties and I couldn’t wait to see where it led.

-With Ey eof the Fire, the opening page sold the whole book.
-This author knows how to write descriptions!
-They are incredible as you are able picture exactly how the land lies, and how our heroes, a party of four, make their way into the jungle to look for a lost tribe.
+In Eye of the Fire, the opening page sold the whole book.
+This author knows how to write descriptively!
+It was incredible, as I could picture exactly how the land lay, and how our heroes, a party of four, make their way into the jungle to look for a lost tribe.

-Set in the thirties, the language is perfect.
-I love the way they all conversed with each other.
-It really showed the times and we went from their conversations to their thoughts.
+The language fitted perfectly for the way they spoke back then.
+I loved the way they all conversed with each other.
+It really showed the times as we went from their conversations to their thoughts.